Atlanta Falcons Logo

 Atlanta Falcons logoAtlanta Falcons Logo PNG

-The Atlanta Falcons logo expresses the spirit of the combat era of American football.
-A falcon in flight, ready to attack, is an image that reflects aggressiveness, speed, and strength.
-The logo is made in red, which symbolizes passion and energy, and black, which adds drama and power to the image.
+The Atlanta Falcons logo expresses the spirit of the combative era of American football.
+The image of a falcon in flight, ready to attack, reflects aggressiveness, speed, and power.
+The red logo symbolizes passion and energy, while black adds drama and strength to the image.

-The symbolism of the Atlanta Falcons emblem is associated with energy, speed, strength, and the desire to win.
-He reminds us that the team is always on the move, never stops, and is always ready to attack the opponent.
-This logo symbolizes the team and the city of Atlanta, which is known for its energy and enthusiasm.
+The Atlanta Falcons’ emblem symbolizes energy, speed, power, and the drive to win.
+It reminds us that the team is always in motion, never stopping, and ready to attack the opponent.
+This logo symbolizes the team and the city of Atlanta, known for its energy and enthusiasm.

 Atlanta Falcons: Brand overview

-Atlanta Falcons is a professional club from the USA that competes in the National Football League.
-Its first owner and creator is a businessman Rankin Smith.
-He got a franchise from American Football League in 1965, it wanted to extend its influence to Atlanta.
-However, its rival, National Football League, seized the initiative, which is why Smith abandoned the previous agreement and bought the team for $8.5 million on June 30.
+The Atlanta Falcons are a professional American football club competing in the National Football League.
+Its first owner and creator was businessman Rankin Smith.
+He received the franchise from the American Football League in 1965, which wanted to extend its influence to Atlanta.
+However, its rival, the National Football League, intercepted the initiative, so Smith reneged on the previous agreement and bought the team on June 30 for $ 8.5 million.

-A team received its nickname on August 29, 1965, as a result of a competition.
-Julia Elliott, a school teacher from Griffin, was singled out from many people who suggested “Falcons” as the nickname for the new franchise.
-She wrote is an essay: “The falcon is proud and dignified, with great courage and fight.
-It never drops its prey”.
+After a contest, the team received its nickname on August 29, 1965.
+Julia Elliott, a schoolteacher from Griffin, was selected from among many people who proposed “Falcons” as the new franchise’s nickname.
+In her essay, she wrote: “The falcon is proud and dignified, with great courage and fight.
+It never drops its prey.”

-Wordmark – “Atlanta Falcons”.
-It was depicted in italic type with stylized “A” and “F” in 1966-1998.
-The nickname is spelled with even symbols with squiggles after rebranding.
-The concept remained the same: city (Atlanta) – lowercase, the team (Falcons) – uppercase.
+The wordmark is “Atlanta Falcons.”
+From 1966 to 1998, it was depicted in italics with stylized letters “A” and “F.” After the rebranding, the nickname began to be written in all capital characters with tildes.
+The concept remained the same: City (Atlanta) — lowercase, team (Falcons) — uppercase.
 This is a distinctive feature of Mark Verlander’s work.

-Rankin Smith continued to manage day-to-day operations of the team until 1990 when he turned control of the team over to his son Taylor Smith, who sold Atlanta Falcons to the businessman Arthur Blank.
-The new owner bought the franchise in February 2002 for $545 million.
+Rankin Smith managed the team’s day-to-day activities until 1990, when he transferred control to his son, Taylor Smith.
+Taylor Smith then sold the Atlanta Falcons to businessman Arthur Blank.
+The new owner bought the franchise in February 2002 for 545 million.

 Meaning and History